slashdotdash/node-ledger-web/README.md

     bower install

-Finally, run the express application.
+Finally, run the express application and open [http://localhost:3000/](http://localhost:3000/) in a web browser.

     node app

+By default it will start two http servers: one to listen on port 3000 for web requests; another on port 3001 for API requests.